weaning off migraine medication: my journey

 The short answer: I was done with the out-of-the-blue attacks that would sink me deep back into the vestibular migraine symptoms (derealization, dizziness, nausea, anxiety, eyes drifting).
 That being said, I wanted to heal naturally and I didn't want a medication covering up my symptoms.
 It was a conflict within me.
 My worst episode was in the weeks before I started the medication.
 I was out to lunch on vacation and my world went sideways.
 I wanted a quick(er) fix.

-The long answer: At nineteen months in I was tired of the surprise attacks and ready to try something else.
+The long answer: At 1.5 years in in I was tired of the surprise attacks and ready to try something else.
 Looking back I certainly could have made a different decision, but this felt right at the time.
 My symptoms had been 24/7 the first year (battling vestibular neuritis, most likely) and around year one I felt like there was something else at play.
 I had no diagnosis and no doctor had mentioned vestibular migraines to me.
 I was talking to a fellow vestibular warrior telling her how I felt so much better, but the symptoms were waxing and waning without predictability and I couldn't make sense of it.
 She told me she understood completely and that she had been diagnosed with vestibular migraines.
 Light-bulb moment!

-At fifteen months in I was at a beautiful 90% better, which is freaking blissful compared to the hell of the first year.
+By 18ish months in I was at a beautiful 90% better, which is freaking blissful compared to the hell of the first year.
 I know that percentage is arbitrary to read, but I'll explain.
 I'd be going along my merry way so close to touching normalcy and BAM.
 I'd get swarmed with symptoms without warning and it would crush my soul and take days (and often longer) to come out of it.
 I'd hit my happy 90% again having climbed the mountain out of the darkness and just as I got to the top and enjoyed the view, another episode would hit.
 It was a vicious cycle that was draining.
 So draining.

 I was ready to get behind a medication to break the cycle.
 That became our plan: break the cycle and get off the medicine.
-She had said ideally I'd go six months without symptoms and know it was time to start weaning
+She had said ideally I'd go six months without symptoms and know it was time to start weaning.

 What is migraine preventive medication?